WHYAMERICASUCKS.COM

 The federal review makes the transport burden concrete

 The Corps says the project could require up to 208 trains a year, 720 trucks a year, and 171 ocean-going vessel movements a year.
-Once you put those numbers next to the Port's road description, the emergency-response question becomes more than a simple on-site refinery question.
+Alongside the Port's road description, those volumes place emergency planning on the full corridor, not only the refinery footprint.

 It becomes a corridor question: how responders, roads, rail crossings, and dock operations all behave when the industrial tempo rises.